chiplet/microsd_breakout/README.md

 # microSD breakout
 microSD card breakout board.
-This board is could be useful, e.g. for FPGA based SD card emulator hardware that needs to connect to a normal microSD card slot.
+This board could be useful, e.g. for FPGA based SD card emulator hardware that needs to connect to a normal microSD card slot.

 <table>
   <tr>